LukePappa/Ourism/text.md

-Every particle of existence is subject to the timeline in which it comes to find everlasting and perfect fulfillment in simply being.
+The fulfillment derived from the act of existing itself is called Ennea.
+To cultivate Ennea, simply be.